andrewvanleuven/website/content/post/age_census/index.md

 ## **Vacant Housing Units**

 The great thing about the decennial census is that it is based on a true count of all individuals and households living within a given area.
-Compared to the ACS---which is updated more frequently but is based on sampling, assumptions, and inherent margins of errror---the decennial census is a much better data source when you want to focus on smaller geographies while maintining confdence in data accuracy.[^1]
+Compared to the ACS---which is updated more frequently but is based on sampling, assumptions, and inherent margins of error---the decennial census is a much better data source when you want to focus on smaller geographies while maintaining confidence in data accuracy.[^1]

 Moving down from the county to the *census tract* level, here is a map that illustrates residential vacancy in Oklahoma.